 Partition Type Listing

-There are more than just these shown, but I've only included that ones relevant to MS Operating Systems.
+There are many more than just the ones shown, but I've only included the ones relevant to MS Operating Systems.

 Value | Description |